 - 1. After the Instructor reviews the Turnitin report for the assignment submission, if there is an assignment above the 15% mark, the instructor is required to email the Director of the Program: the student's name, date of the assignment, and the Turnitin report for the plagiarized submission, - 2.
 Then, the Director of the Program will review the email from the instructor and the student's Populi account for prior Academic Integrity Violations.
 If this is the: - a.
-First Offense in Program: Instructor will immediately notify the student via email, copying the Director of the Program and Registrar.
-The instructor will allow the student two (2) business days to rewrite and resubmit the assignment.
-Violation will be documented by the instructor in the student's file. - b.
-Second Offense in Program: Instructor will immediately notify student via email, copying the Director of the Program and Registrar, of the zero grade for the assignment (F).
-Violation will be documented by the instructor in the student's file. - c.
-Third Offense in Program: Instructor will immediately notify student via email, copying the Director of the Program and Registrar, of Academic Integrity Violation (XE) grade in the course.
-The Program Director will respond to the student within five (5) business days of notification of a Third Offense with a plan of action.
-The student is subject to program termination by the Student Disciplinary Committee.
+First Offense: Faculty or Administrator immediately notifies the student via email, copying the Director of the DBH Program and Registrar, and allows the student two business days to rewrite and resubmit the assignment.
+Violation is documented in the student's file by the faculty member. - b.
+Second Offense in Program: Faculty or Administrator immediately notifies the student via email, copying the Director of the DBH Program and Registrar, of the zero grade for the assignment (F).
+Violation is documented in the student's file by the faculty member. - c.
+Third Offense in Program: Faculty immediately notifies the student via email, copying the Director of the Program and Registrar, of Academic Integrity Violation (XE) grade in the course.
+The Program Director response to the student within five (5) business days of notification of a Third Offense with sanctions, which can include program termination.